 RA-RNTI = 1 + floor(SFN_id/4) + 256*(H-SFN mod 2)

+Editor’s Note: Need to confirm if the formula above applies to IoT-NTN TDD mode.

 where SFN_id is the index of the first radio frame of the specified PRACH and H-SFN is the index of the first hyper frame of the specified PRACH.
 The PDCCH transmission and the PRACH resource are on the same carrier.

 The MAC entity may stop monitoring for Random Access Response(s) after successful reception of a Random Access Response containing Random Access Preamble identifiers that matches the transmitted Random Access Preamble.